A Step-by-Step Checklist for Starting a Small Business

 A ‘friendly boss’ is never a good thing, especially during the initial startup phase.
 Yes, you need to be kind to your employees but know where to draw the line and worship it.

 Coming to the upper hierarchy of your business its overall business structure will decide its interaction with competitors and investors.
-Your business can be a sole proprietorship, a partnership, a limited liability company(LLC), etc. Consult a business attorney to find a suitable structure for your idea.
+Your business can be a sole proprietorship, a partnership, a limited liability company(LLC), etc. Consult a business attorney to find a suitable structure for your idea or visit Bestllcservices.co website is you are going to register LLC .
 The right structure can contribute to your brand reputation in the business world.

 Step 5: Pick Your Business Name